Americans know tupelo honey (though it is quite rare), just like Australians know eucalyptus honeys, or New Zealanders know manuka honey.

 The male flowers, in particular, produce an abundance of nectar.
 Bees are extremely active in the trees during the flowering period and are responsible for pollen dissemination.

-The fruit, known as Ogeechee lime, is an edible, oblong-shaped red drupe, 3 to 4 cm long, containing a thick, juicy, very acid flesh.
+The fruit, known as Ogeechee lime, is an edible, oblong-shaped red drupe, 3 to 4 cm long, containing a thick, juicy, very acidic flesh.
 Each drupe contains one, rarely two, 3 cm long seed with a papery, pale seed coat.

 Tupelo honey